Kimberly Marteau Emerson: Biography

 Marteau Emerson was born on February 22, 1959, in Los Angeles, California, and was raised there and in Las Vegas, Nevada.
 She received a Bachelor of Arts degree from UCLA and earned a J.D. from UC Hastings College of the Law, serving as an editor of The Law Journal.
-After becoming a member of the California Bar Association, Marteau Emerson moved to France and earned the equivalent of a master's degree in French Private Law at Aix-Marseille Law University.
+After becoming a member of the California Bar Association, Marteau Emerson moved to France and earned the equivalent of a master's degree in French Private Law at Aix-Marseille University.
 After practicing law with the Los Angeles firm Tuttle & Taylor she transitioned to the entertainment industry, working as a business and creative executive with Savoy Pictures and Sony Pictures Entertainment.

 After working on the national advance staff for Michael Dukakis’ presidential run in 1988, Marteau Emerson served as director of the “Vote for a Change” voter registration drive during the 1992 Bill Clinton campaign.
 She also served on the Platform Committee and was a whip for Clinton/Gore at the 1992 Democratic National Convention.
 During his first term as president of the United States, Bill Clinton appointed Marteau Emerson director of public liaison for the United States Information Agency (now part of the U.S. State Department), which communicated U.S. policy overseas, attempting to foster stronger ties with citizens of other nations through broadcasters such as the Voice of America and Radio Free Europe.
 In this role she ran the agency's office of public liaison and served as its domestic spokesperson in addition to handling special assignments: Marteau Emerson joined President Clinton on select overseas trips, including G7 and NATO summits and trips to South Korea, the Czech Republic and Russia.
 She was involved in numerous public outreach and media projects including a national campaign to send necessary goods and supplies to U.S. soldiers deployed in Bosnia.

 After departing the Clinton Administration, Marteau Emerson devoted herself to involvement in human rights, civic leadership and social justice, serving on multiple governmental and nonprofit boards.
 In 2013 President Barack Obama appointed Marteau Emerson's husband, John B. Emerson, Ambassador to Germany and she joined him in Berlin.
 Marteau Emerson played a leadership role in the U.S. Embassy in Germany's public diplomacy efforts, notably bringing together female entrepreneurs and leaders in technology and venture capital to help them network and form start-ups.
 She also supported the formation of the Fashion Council Germany and partnered with Vogue Germany to link style with sustainability through methods such as the upcycling of fabrics; strengthened transatlantic ties between art museums, galleries and artists; and engaged with German non-profit organizations in addressing the 2015–16 European migrant crisis.
 She also raised awareness of human rights through her work with Human Rights Watch (HRW) and through speaking events and the media.